-Within the industrial area are institutional landowners with significant operations, such the Washington Suburban Sanitary Commission and Montgomery County Ride-On.
+Within the Lyttonsville industrial area are institutional landowners with significant operations, such the Washington Suburban Sanitary Commission and Montgomery County Ride-On.
 There are also a significant number of small industrial businesses that cater to customers inside the Capital Beltway and within the broader Washington, DC region.
-Given its valuable inside-the-beltway location, most users are currently service operations, providing auto repair services, appliance repair, commercial building and equipment supply, food catering, dog training, fitness centers, and landscape maintenance.